coriglianogiulianijuanmanuel/coding-practice/README.md

 # coding-practice
-Here I keep all the exercises I have done so far.
+Here I keep all the exercises from coding-practice sites that I have done so far.